paxdotdev/pax/lab-journal-zb.md

 The bug!!
 When we `unmount_recursive`, we do it all with the same `rtc`, which doesn't respect the per-node context required to generate id_chain, which is why we're passing mal-formed id_chains.

-Solution:  mark_for_unmount as a method on InstanceRegistry, handle that unmounting during render tree traversal, just like `mounting`.
+Solution:  mark_for_unmount as a method on NodeRegistry, handle that unmounting during render tree traversal, just like `mounting`.

 Note that unmounting happens at the `Instance Node` level, passing a flag to all descendents that they should unmount